The Society of Folk Dance Historians (SFDH)

 On March 23, 2006, Tineke received special honors from the Ministry of Culture and Youth in Yerevan, Armenia.
 She was given this award by the Ministry of Culture, for her extraordinary devotion and energy in promoting Armenian dance, music, and culture.

-Information: Maurits van Geel, Dutch, teacher of international Folk Dance.
+Information: Maurits van Geel, teacher of international dance.

 He was employed by Het Internationaal Danstheater, a professional dance company in Amsterdam, first as choreographer and later as artistic director for 23 years (1988-2011).
 During his career, he produced over 47 theatre programs in the field of world dance for this company.
 Part of this job involved several months of dance research each year in order to prepare for these programs.
 His travels have included India, Pakistan, Turkey, Russia, Armenia, Azerbaijan, Georgia, and Cherkassy, among many other countries.
 His archive consists of almost 900 DVDs, with research material from all over the world, most of it recorded by himself.
 He has also choreographed folk dances, among them Syrtos Kitrinou.